Skip to main content

 What Are the Long-Term Considerations and Adaptations?

 The long-term use of hormonal optimization therapies requires a nuanced understanding of the body’s adaptive responses.
-The is governed by feedback loops, and the introduction of exogenous hormones or secretagogues can alter the body’s natural production.
+The endocrine system is governed by feedback loops, and the introduction of exogenous hormones or secretagogues can alter the body’s natural production.

 This is why protocols for TRT in men often include agents like Gonadorelin, which stimulates the hypothalamic-pituitary-gonadal (HPG) axis to maintain endogenous testosterone production.
 In the long term, the goal is to create a new, stable equilibrium that supports optimal function, including consistent, high-quality sleep.